 Application Development Summer Internship - £20,000 pro rata

 Technical Infrastructure Summer Internship - £20,000 pro rata

 Business Operations Summer Placements - £18,000 pro rata

-The number of Business Operations Summer Placements available depends on business need, but last year we had ten opportunities across our operational departments.
-There are currently two places on our Application Development Internship and a further two on the Technical Infrastructure Placement.
+The number of Business Operations Summer Placements available depends on business need, but last year we had seven opportunities across our operational departments.
+There are currently two places on our Application Development Internship and a further two on the Technical Infrastructure Internship.